MeghaN28/Secure-AI-Hackathon/README.md

 4. Produce a security finding set.
 5. Generate a migration/remediation plan.
 6. Build an AI-generated report summarizing the quantum-readiness posture.
+7. Use the RAG retrieval layer to ground the report with NIST and migration knowledge stored in the local vector database.

+## RAG and Vector Database

+The knowledge-base retrieval flow now uses a single shared Hugging Face embedding model configuration defined in `ai-security-copilot/embedding_config.py`.

+The RAG components are:

+- `ingest_documents.py` — builds the Chroma vector database from the PDF corpus in `knowledge_base/`
+- `rag_retriever.py` — loads the existing vector database and retrieves relevant evidence for the report generator
+- `query_knowledge_base.py` — simple command-line search utility for manual retrieval testing
+- `vector_db/` — persisted Chroma storage for the generated embeddings

+Important:

+- All ingestion and retrieval paths are aligned to the same Hugging Face embedding model.
+- If the embedding model changes, the existing `vector_db/` contents should be removed or rebuilt so that stored vectors match the new embedding space.

 ## Quick Start